ishaan09kapoor/applied_stat_techniques/README.md

 > git commit -m "YOUR_COMMIT_MESSAGE"
 > git push

-If you think your contributions are relevant and should be added to the main branch, please drop me a message at u1301931@umail.utah.edu
+If you think your contributions are relevant and should be added to the main branch, please drop me a message at ishaan.kapoor@utah.edu